 Kash was previously a Senior Principal, Infrastructure & Renewable Resources, at British Columbia Investment Management Corporation, where he was responsible for transaction origination, due diligence and execution, as well as managing the performance of infrastructure investments through portfolio company asset management, budgeting, valuation and strategic reviews.
 Prior to that, Kash was an Associate at Macquarie Group in New York.
 Kash received a Bachelor of Arts in Economics (Honours) from McMaster University and a Master of Business Administration from Ivey Business School, Western University, and also holds the Chartered Financial Analyst designation.

-The addition of Michael and Kash supports Northleaf’s ongoing overall growth, following the successful establishment of Northleaf’s global private credit program in 2016, the closing of its second OECD-focused infrastructure fund at its hard cap of $950 million earlier this year, and the launch of the next generation of its global private equity funds, Northleaf Private Equity VII (NPE VII) and Northleaf Secondary Partners II (NSP II).
+The addition of Michael and Kash supports Northleaf’s ongoing overall growth, following the successful establishment of Northleaf’s global private credit program in 2016, the closing of its second OECD-focused infrastructure fund at its hard cap of $950 million earlier this year, and the launch of the next generation of its global private equity funds.
 Northleaf’s team now numbers 100 professionals in offices in Toronto, Montreal, London, Chicago and Menlo Park.